Research activities concerning the chert are continuing

 History, London, based on large amounts of chert from early excavations

-pictures, can be regarded as the most beautiful and informative
+Possibly the most beautiful and informative

 publication on the

 Photograph: Upward bend of Aglaophyton.
-The up-direction is indicated by several level bands

 in former cavities of gas bubbles (big one below right) later